OctopusDeploy/docs/docs/getting-started/best-practices/notifications.md

 ## Notifications during runbook runs or deployments

 You can configure notifications in your deployment or runbook process.
-Unlike subscriptions, these notifications have access to all the variables, including the current state, because they are triggered as part of a deployment or runbook run.
+Unlike subscriptions, these notifications have access to all the variables, including the current deployment or runbook state, because they are triggered as part of a deployment or runbook run.

 Regardless of the notification technology (email, Slack, MS Teams, etc.), the recommendations are all the same.